One size does not fit all when you have no stomach!

 - Get up and walk!
 Moving about will wake up your body’s systems and get things moving again.
 It helps to speed up your recovery.

-- Listening to relaxation tapes on your iPod helps if you have trouble resting, relaxing or sleeping.
+- Listening to relaxation tapes on your iPod helps if you have trouble resting, relaxing, or sleeping.

 - Bring your own cozy robe to wear over your hospital gown.

-- Those discharged with J tubes (feeding tubes) for a period of time following surgery should be aware of issues with clogged tubes and pain or infection at insertion site.
+- Those discharged with J tubes (feeding tubes) for a period of time following surgery should be aware of issues with clogged tubes and pain or infection at the insertion site.
 Ask questions about the J tube before discharge, including what to expect.
 Call your doctor if you are having pain or other problems or concerns.

 - Gastrectomy patients typically start on liquid and mechanical soft diets in the hospital.
 Often the sugar content of your food options is overlooked.
 Limit high sugar foods to avoid dumping syndrome.
 It will help to make your first eating experiences a little bit better.

 - Bring wet wipes!
 Your bottom will appreciate it on those active bathroom days :)